Ngaio, New Zealand: 1840–1858: Upper Kaiwharawhara

 The area was named Upper Kaiwharawhara or Upper Kaiwarra in the 1840s by Captain Edward Daniell who purchased 2,500 acres from the NZ company after selling his commission.
 In 1845, Daniell built a house in the area near the current Trelissick Crescent and called it "Trelissick" after his old family property in England.
 Daniell built the 'Bridle Trail' (now part of the Old Porirua Road, the original road north) from his property down through current Kaiwharawhara to the harbour.
 An agreement was made between Daniell and four sawyers in 1842 to allow them to build the Kaiwara saw mill on his property.
 The mill was built close to the present day junction of Crofton Road and Kenya Street.
-A recent subdivision built off Old Porirua road honored Daniell by naming the road leading to it 'Captain Edward Daniell Drive'.
+A recent subdivision built off Old Porirua road honoured Daniell by naming the road leading to it 'Captain Edward Daniell Drive'.

 The mill was described by Edward Jerningham Wakefield in his book, "Adventure in New Zealand from 1839 to 1844: With Some Account of the Beginning of the British Colonization of the Islands":

 "In the bottom of a thickly wooded valley, only accessible over a steep ridge, a natural fall in the narrow rocky gully of the stream afforded great facilities for erecting a dam.
 A platform and rough shed extended from side to side of the gully over the dam-head; the wheel and machinery were working underneath; and two or three circular saws were kept in constant employment.
 The open sides of the workshop displayed this curious work of art in the midst of nature's wildest scenery...
 The stern craggy sides of the gully might be imagined to frown upon so strange a neighbor as the fretting wheel.
 Two or three log-huts under the forest sent up their curl of smoke; while the neat housewives, with their flaxen-haired children, stood at the doors to receive with joyful pride the praises bestowed by visitors on the untiring industry of their husbands."

-The mill was taken over by John Chew in 1863, who built a cottage made of local totara, rimu and kauri.
+The mill was taken over by John Chew in 1863, who built a cottage made of local tōtara, rimu and kauri.
 Chew Cottage still stands today at 19 Ottawa Road which is the now the main road in Ngaio after starting life as the track for John Chew's timber.